 - that HOOH costs were not recovered via paid changes or variations;

-- inability to mitigate HOOH damages by taking on new work; and
+- an inability to mitigate HOOH damages by taking on new work; and

-- inability to perform other work on the project to mitigate HOOH damages.
+- an inability to perform other work on the project to mitigate HOOH damages.

 The above list is not exhaustive, but provided as an example of the potential entitlement-related issues that may be raised with these types of damages.
 There is a significant amount of research and commentary in the public domain discussing HOOH recoverability, so the above list provides an overview of the issues that may arise in an international construction arbitration context.